-City of San José Building Permits – Building permits from the 1950s to current can be found at San Jose Online Permits.
+City of San José Building Permits – Building permits from the 1950s to the present can be found at San Jose Online Permits.
 The California Room has San Jose building permits (1940-1986) on microfilm.
 History San Jose has San Jose building permits 1895 to 1930s.

 Santa Clara County Tax Assessor Rolls – Tax Assessor Rolls are available at the Tax Assessor's Office and are also now available online.
 In addition, the California Room has Santa Clara County Tax Assessor Rolls (1979 -2007) on microfilm.
 These records can help determine ownership of a specific piece of property in Santa Clara County.
 The amount paid in taxes is NOT listed for every year held.